chandan5362/Smart-Driver-Monitoring-System/README.md

 python driver_analytics.py
 ```

 By default, it accepts input from webcam.
 Feel free to change the input method and direct the script to the local path of the video.
 It's not a very fancy project but it can get you started for the advanced version.
 You can modify it for your purpose.
 You can also create a PR if you need infomation about the methodology and the algorithms or you want some more features to be included.
 I have tried my best to write the code as simple as possible.
-So, Even if you are the novice in python, you can easily understand the the codes.
+So, Even if you are a novice in python, you can easily understand the the codes.

 ## Frameworks used